shsdk/shcf/readme.txt

        autoload_functions "lib/db/sql/mysql/sqlQuery box_mgt/ishost_up"

-    In short, calling stays relatively the same, only that you have to prefix each function with directory name in which it is stored.
+    In short, auto-loading stays relatively the same.
+Just prefix a function with with the directory where it is stored and no directory name prefix if it is in same level as autoload_functions.bash.inc.